Scroll to top

 Frequently Asked Questions

-Istanbul is a major international business city but carries terrorism risk and periodic political instability.
-For most corporate travellers, a security driver and advance planning are sufficient.
-Higher-profile visitors or those in sensitive industries should consider close protection.
+Istanbul is a major international business city, but it carries an active terrorism threat and periodic political instability.
+For most corporate travellers, a vetted security driver and advance planning are an appropriate baseline.
+Higher-profile visitors, and those in defence, energy, or politically sensitive sectors, should consider close protection and a communications-security briefing.
+The everyday street-crime risk is manageable with standard precautions.

 Get in Touch